RoyalSkye/royalskye.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I'm a Postdoctoral Fellow in the College of Computing and Data Science at Nanyang Technological University ([CCDS@NTU](https://www.ntu.edu.sg/computing)).
-Previously, I obtained my Ph.D. in Computer Science at NTU in 2025, where I’m fortunate to be advised by [Prof. Jie Zhang](https://personal.ntu.edu.sg/zhangj/) and Dr. Chi Xu.
+Hi, I am a Postdoctoral Fellow in the College of Computing and Data Science at Nanyang Technological University ([CCDS@NTU](https://www.ntu.edu.sg/computing)), where I work with [Prof. Jie Zhang](https://personal.ntu.edu.sg/zhangj) and [Prof. Cathy Wu](https://www.wucathy.com) under a joint grant.
+Previously, I obtained my Ph.D. in Computer Science at NTU in 2025, where I’m fortunate to be advised by Prof. Jie Zhang and Dr. Chi Xu.
 I received my B.Eng. in Software Engineering from Northeastern University (NEU) in 2019, and my M.Sc. in Artificial Intelligence from NTU in 2021.

 Research
 ======

 My long-term research lies at the intersection of machine learning and optimization, striving to enable automated decision-making with artificial intelligence for complex optimization problems.
 Central to my research is the field of [*Learning to Optimize*](https://arxiv.org/pdf/1811.06128.pdf), where advanced machine learning techniques are leveraged to learn deep models capable of assisting in, or directly solving, challenging optimization problems.

-During PhD, my primary research focused on *Neural Combinatorial Optimization (NCO)*, particularly enhancing the generalization of neural solvers, with applications to routing problems (e.g., TSP and VRP).
-Additionally, my earlier research explored efficient methods for solving large-scale MILP instances arising from real-world applications, such as those in aviation.
+During PhD, my primary research focused on *Neural Combinatorial Optimization (NCO)*, with applications to vehicle routing problems and MILP.
+More recently, I am interested in Contextual RL, LLMs for optimization-related tasks (e.g., fine-tuning, heuristic search, and modeling), as well as optimization problems arising in compelling application domains (e.g., robotics).

-More recently, my research has focused on addressing practical CO challenges, including handling complex constraints, building robust and trustworthy CO approaches through human-AI collaboration, and advancing foundation models for combinatorial optimization ([FM4CO](https://github.com/ai4co/awesome-fm4co)).

-*Research Keywords: Learning to Optimize; Neural Combinatorial Optimization*
+*Research Keywords: Learning to Optimize; Neural Combinatorial Optimization; Reinforcement Learning*

 News
 ======